ArtDemocrat/MEV-Theft-Loss-Report/README.md

 3. ⚠️ Rocketpool has faced seven repeat offenders (i.e. node addresses that have used an incorrect fee recipient), of which one gathered MEV 19 times outside of the protocol-defined fee recipients.
 The largest loss after the grace period ended was of 1.66 ETH (slot: 6376024, fee recepient: btoast777.eth).
 However, the MEV was manually returned to the smoothing pool by the node operator in this specific case (see [**Report Section: "MEV Theft"**](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/README.md#mev-theft)).

-4. 💻 Rocketpool validators have proposed 6,651 vanilla blocks (3,3k SP operators and 3,3k non-opted-in operators) in the timeframe analyzed, leading to a revenue loss of 620.4 ETH (see [**Report Section: "Neglected Revenue"**](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/README.md#neglected-revenue)).
+4. 💻 Rocketpool validators have proposed 6,651 vanilla blocks (3,3k SP operators and 3,3k non-opted-in operators) in the timeframe analyzed, leading to a revenue loss of 620.4 ETH.
+For this reason, we recommend the Rocketpool protocol to move to MEV capture Phase 3 "Required" as soon as possible, to minimize losses coming from vanilla block building (see [**Report Section: "Neglected Revenue"**](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/README.md#neglected-revenue)).

 5. 🔁 While we recognize this is currently not a material source of protocol yield loss, and that the work on RPL and Rocketpool tokenomics should take priority for the Rocketpool core team and scientists, we see a need to continue monitoring this protocol "blind spot" regularly.
 Based on the GMC, pDAO, and community feedback on this report, we will evaluate the request of a grant to create an ongoing workstream do so, following these next steps (see [**Report Section: Conclusions and Next Steps**](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/README.md#conclusions-and-next-steps)):
     1. evaluating lean, cost-efficient tools to track MEV loss events on an ongoing basis
     2. coordinate research to define in-protocol mechanisms that can act on and mitigate MEV loss cases
     3. refining and improving the data analyzed, specifically around neglected revenue (see [**Report Section: "Notes on Neglected Revenue Data"**](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/README.md#notes-on-neglected-revenue-data)).

-6. Rocketpool should move to MEV capture Phase 3 "Required" as soon as possible, to minimize losses coming from vanilla block building (see [**Report Section: "Neglected Revenue**](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/README.md#neglected-revenue)).

 This research is produced for the Rocket Pool GMC [Retroactive Grant XXXX], and as a continuation of Bounty [BA032304](https://dao.rocketpool.net/t/july-2023-gmc-call-for-bounty-applications-deadline-is-july-15th/1936/6).

 **For reference and full credits:** The scripts used to generate the raw data analyzed below were developed Ramana's and Valdorff's initial analysis of MEVTheft in the RP Protocol,  ["RocketTheft"](https://github.com/xrchz/rockettheft).
 The scripts used for the analysis of the data, as well as the proposed tools and mechanisms to track MEV theft within the Rocketpool Protocol, are designed and produced by ArtDemocrat.

+**Report Sections**
-Following the same logic as in the original RocketTheft analysis, we start high level and then go specific.
-This analysis covers 65 weeks of ethereum slots.
+Following the same logic as in the original RocketTheft analysis, we start on high level and then go specifically into the protocol MEV loss drivers:

+1. Rocketpool vs Non-Rocketpool Maximum Bid (Ξ) Consistency Check
+2. Systematic MEV Loss Analysis
+    * MEV Theft
+    * Neglected Revenue
+    * Notes on Neglected Revenue Data
+4. Conclusions and Next Steps

+The analysis covers 65 weeks of ethereum slots.
 It starts right after the MEV grace period ended at slot 5203679 (2022-11-24 05:35:39Z UTC; see https://discord.com/channels/405159462932971535/405163979141545995/1044108182513012796), and ends at slot 8,499,999 (2024-02-25 01:20:11 UTC).
 We will name this set of datapoints "the entire distribution" in this analysis.

 ## Rocketpool vs Non-Rocketpool Maximum Bid (Ξ) Consistency Check